safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 const safeSdk = await Safe.create({ ethAdapter, safeAddress, contractNetworks })
 ```

 The `SafeFactory` constructor also accepts the property `safeVersion` to specify the Safe contract version that will deploy.
-This string can take the values `1.1.1`, `1.2.0` or `1.3.0` and if not specified the last version will be used by default.
+This string can take the values `1.1.1`, `1.2.0` or `1.3.0`.
+If not specified, the most recent contract version will be used by default.

 ```js
 const safeVersion = 'X.Y.Z'